 This course examines the impact of the Bible on film, and introduces major biblical themes in films with, and films without, explicit religious content.
 Students will learn how biblical knowledge can enrich our understanding of modern culture and important human issues, such as creation, redemption, election, messiah-ship, charisma, and tradition.
 Three credits.
-Offered 2023-2024.
+Not offered 2024-2025.